 During the course of an average 10 minute feeding a bed bug will at first appear brown and fairly skinny.
 As it continues to feed it will literally inflate with blood, like a balloon, to the point when it will eventually appear to have almost tripled its initial diameter and be bright red or black and flat.
 See time-lapsed video from Michael F. Potter, Entomologist, University of Kentucky.

-To learn more about about bed bugs or to discuss how best to safely get rid of them please call 970-221-1036.
-We will do our best to guide you in making the right decision for your specific situation.
+To learn more about bed bugs or to discuss how best to safely get rid of them please call 970-221-1036.
+We will do our best to guide you in making the right decision for your situation.